What is your role as a Point of Contact?

 We can also offer outreach visits to providers, either remotely or in person.
 Visits are an excellent opportunity for us to meet with key staff at a provider, share information about our work, discuss good practice and learn more about the issues facing providers across the sector.
 We also like to meet with students’ unions or other student representative bodies as part of our visit.
 We might approach you to arrange a visit as part of one of our regular programmes, or if you would like us to visit, please let us know.

 How can you update a provider’s Point of Contact details?

 MyOIA is a secure online portal which you can use to track complaints about a provider and to make changes to your contact details.

-POCs and POC Delegates can invite other complaints-handling staff to create a Provider User MyOIA account.
+Points of Contact and Point of Contact Delegates can invite other complaints-handling staff to create a Provider User MyOIA account.
 You can find out more on the MyOIA Help page.

-If you have any questions about being our Point of Contact or need more information, please get in touch with Gemma Slade at email@example.com.
+If you have any questions about being our Point of Contact or need more information, please email firstname.lastname@example.org.